Robin-Sch/rstorage-panel/README.md

 ```
 git clone https://github.com/Robin-floss/rstorage-node
 cd rstorage-node
-npm i
+npm install
 ```

 Rename `.env.example` to `.env`, and fill in the environment variables.

 Run `npm start` to generate the SSL certificate.

-Copy the certificate printed in console, then start the node:
+Copy the certificate printed in console (you need to enter that later in the panel), then start the node:
 ```
 npm start
 ```

 ### Panel
+The panel is meant to be installed on your PC.
+But it *can* be installed on a server too.
+But that's not recommended.

 ```
 git clone https://github.com/Robin-floss/rstorage-panel
 cd rstorage-panel
-npm i
+npm install
 ```

 Rename `.env.example` to `.env`, and fill in the environment variables.